On this page:

 Your owners corporation secretary organises the meeting and manages the relevant paperwork.
 The chairperson conducts the meeting to enable decisions.

-For more information about these critical roles, view our Secretary - owners corporation page and Chairperson - owners corporation page.
+For more information about these critical roles, view Secretary - owners corporation and Chairperson - owners corporation.

 The agenda is a road map for the meeting, which should follow a standard process.

 Minutes of a meeting

 The owners corporation must keep minutes of all its meetings and make them available to all of the owners corporation members before the following meeting.
 The minutes, which are usually taken by the secretary, must record these matters, as a minimum:

 - names of lot owners who have provided proxies

 If an owners corporation member believes the minutes have been recorded incorrectly for these particular matters, they can use the dispute resolution procedure under the Owners Corporations Act 2006.

 For other matters that a member believes have not been recorded correctly, the resident should consult the owners corporation's rules.
 For more information, view our Complaint handling in your owners corporation.

 Your owners corporation must hold a meeting of all lot owners (called the annual general meeting) if it receives or pays out money during the financial year.

 For more information about what is required for an annual general meeting, view our Owners corporation annual general meeting.